Markusdreyer/react-workshop/step-by-step.md

 Now we want to create a new component for recipe related things.

 First, create a folder named `components` under the `src` folder.
 If you're using Visual Studio Code, you can right click the `src` directory and click create new folder and name this components.
-Now right click the `components` folder and click create new file, lets name this new file Recipe.tsx
+Then right click the `components` folder and click create new file.
+Let's name this new file `Recipe.tsx`

 Next up, we'll have a look at how the data in the recipe is structured.